This article includes links which we may receive compensation for if you click, at no cost to you.

-It’s a simple calculation I did using a basic compounding interest calculator.
+It’s a simple calculation, and I even created a calculator that makes it easy to figure out.
 In order to get to $1,250,000 I needed to save $50 a day and have an expected 5% annual compounding rate (a pretty reasonable expectation over a 30 year period).
 Thinking about it in annual terms I needed to save $18,250 a year.
 Max out that 401K!

 But 30 years?
 Forget that.

-To figure out when you can retire early, check out this early retirement calculator that I built.
+To figure out when you can retire early, check out this early retirement calculator: